SilkRose/Pony/stories/x-marks-the-plot/x-marks-the-plot.md

 She looks near the edge of the beach, where she recalls the Cutie Mark Crusaders should be, but nopony is there.
 Pinkie was the only pony at the beach.

 Pinkie turns back toward her task and trots down the dotted line.
 She stops as the path splits before her.
-Pinkie feels as though she's been down the left path before, she decides to go right.
+Although she feels as if she's been down the left path before, she decides to go right.

-The right path leads her onto a giant pile of rocks, at the top she stops to look over the empty beach.
+The right path leads her onto a giant pile of rocks, and at the top she stops to look over the empty beach.

 *This is wrong, all wrong,* she thinks as a greater sense of unease washes over her.